bbchallenge/bbchallenge-deciders/decider-finite-automata-reduction/README.md

   then 2n bytes for a DFA transition table as described above
 - Warning: The DVF format has an `nEntries` header.
 This decider operates in append mode and lets that become stale.
   It may also write multiple proof records for the same `SeedDatabaseIndex`.
 These are quirks to fix in post-processing.

+The above link also includes a verifier coded independently by Tony Guilfoyle, able to consume these files and check the proofs.
+Tony also defines proof formats which explicitly give the NFA.

 ## How it works: theory